Bhargavi19/Spring-Email/README.md

       2) sudo service mysql start [to start the mysql server].

       3) sudo /usr/bin/mysql_secure_installation [running the file as root user].
-         This step helps to set root password if not set already and some other configuartions to make mysql secure.
+         This step helps to set root password if not set already and some other configurations to make mysql secure.

-      4) mysql -u root -p [to start the server as root user.]
+      4) mysql -u root -p [to start the server as root user and to create another user.]

-      5) create database project
+      5) create database <database name>;

+      6) create user '<name of user>'@'localhost' identified '<user password>';  <br>

+      7) grant all privileges on <database name>.* to '<name of user>'@'localhost';

+      8) To exit mysql, type \q and hit enter <br>

+      9) mysql -u <name of user> -p [to start the server with user you created]

-      6) use project  [to switch to the database you want to use]
+      10) use <database name>  [to switch to the database you want to use]

-      7) No need to create tables as spring does that automatically for you
+      11) No need to create tables as spring does that automatically for you

-      8) To exit mysql, type \q and hit enter
+      12) To exit mysql, type \q and hit enter

+After creating a new user and database in mysql, it is now time to change application.properties file<br>

+Go to the application.properties file present in src/main/resources of your project directory and provide the following properties:<br>

+spring.datasource.url = jdbc:mysql://localhost:{mysql port}/<database name><br>
+spring.datasource.username = <name of user><br>
+spring.datasource.password = <password of user><br>

   After installing the required dependencies, the steps to be followed are:

    1) Go to your project folder where pom.xml file is present.